wp-plugins/cc-child-pages/readme.txt

 9. Show child pages as a list: `[child_pages list="true"]`

 == Changelog ==

+= 1.4 =
+* Added `more` parameter to override standard "Read more ..." text
+* Internationalisation ...

 = 1.3 =
 * Corrected small error when using `list` parameter